Corentin-Mzr/nbody-gpu/README.md

 ## Controls

 - Camera is centered on (0, 0, 0).
 Use middle mouse button to move around the origin and mouse wheel to zoom in/out
-- S to start/stop the simulation
+- S to start/stop the simulation. **The simulation is stopped by default**
 - ESC to close the window

 ## Installation